 Dr. Amy Marckese offers dental implants in Indianapolis, IN.
 Dental Implants offer both cosmetic and restorative dental health benefits with an almost 95% success rate.
 Dental implants offer patients a stable and healthy oral foundation for a lifetime of beautiful smiles.
 A permanent and durable treatment option for missing teeth, they support bone regeneration, healthy gums, and overall oral health.
 Supporting healthy bone growth in the jaw will maintain your natural appearance and profile.
 With today’s advancements in dental technology, Dr. Amy Marckese can create a more natural looking dental restoration that can blend seamlessly with your existing teeth.
-Indianapolis, IN dentist, Dr. Amy Marckese, is highly trained and experienced to help her patients replace missing teeth with high-quality dental restorations for the improvement of their well-being.
+Your dentist in Indianapolis, IN is highly trained and experienced to help her patients replace missing teeth with high-quality dental restorations for the improvement of their well-being.

 Am I A Candidate For Dental Implants?

 Most patients will qualify for dental implants.
 You should be healthy and have sufficient bone structure to support the implant.
 If you have suffered bone lost, Dr. Amy Marckese may recommend bone grafting to ensure the success of your dental implant.